wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 (register "lwt")
 ```

-The `$yield` event takes no parameter and has no result.
+The `$yield` tag takes no parameter and has no result.
 Having
 declared it, we can now write some cooperative threads as functions.

 ```wasm